 One drug can be dangerous when you take it by itself, but the danger increases when you take more than one drug at the same time.
 Even though this is a perilous thing to do, people willingly do it because the interaction between the two drugs increases the effects of them both.
+It can also negate the negative effects of one with effects from the other.
 This action also increases the risk of an overdose.
 One of the popular drug combinations is Xanax and Klonopin.

 What Are Benzodiazepines?

 Benzodiazepines are depressants that cause the user to become sedated or fall asleep.
 They also relieve anxiety and prevent the person from experiencing seizures.
 These medications increase the activity that occurs at the receptors for gamma-aminobutyric acid, or GABA.
 GABA is a neurotransmitter that slows down the actions of the brain’s neurons, so it slows the brain and the nervous system down.